mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 This is an algorithm to play all games of Mastermind on a GPU.
 All possible games are played at once, in parallel, arranging per-game work and data effectively for the GPU.
-By doing so, we can also compute the next best guess for (often large) groups of games just once, and we can further gather work across games into units that make best utilization of GPU resources.
+By doing so, we can also compute the next best guess for (often large) groups of games just once, and we can further gather work across games into units that make the best utilization of GPU resources.
 All game state is kept on-device, with minimal copying back to the host each round and reduced synchronization overhead.
 Games are batched to improve scheduling and occupancy.